kayr7/kayr7.github.io/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My professional interests include applied machine learning and artificial intelligence solutions.
+bio: My professional interests include artificial intelligence research, generative AI and its applications.

 # Should the user's education and interests be displayed?
 display_education: true